 When was the last time you cleaned your air conditioner coils?
 Over time, dirt buildup on coils can impact performance, robbing your system of efficiency as it’s forced to work longer and harder than usual to meet your cooling needs.
 This increases energy usage and reduces the lifespan of your system.
 Not sure how to clean air conditioner coils?
 Luckily, we’ve got you covered….

 How to Clean an AC Coil:

-The easiest way to clean AC coils is to pick up the phone, and have this regular maintenance performed during your regularly-scheduled, pre-season service to ensure a cool home and improve air quality.
+The easiest way to clean AC coils is to pick up the phone, and have this regular maintenance performed during your regularly-scheduled, pre-season service to ensure a cool home and improve air qualityLink opens in a new tab.
 More of a do-it-yourselfer?
 It is possible to tackle this task yourself.

 - Things You’ll Need